Circa 2015, I applied for the position of content writer at a local IT company. In the interview, I was asked to write 500 words on content marketing.

 Online marketing consists probably 75 to 80% of the entire marketing mix.
 All of it is happening in front of your eyes when you are surfing the internet.

-SEO, Google ads, social media marketing – all of it and more comes under online marketing.
+SEO, Google ads, social media marketing and much much more come under online marketing.

 Now, let’s come to the modern, or newly defined marketing types.